Marion34-dev/Twitter-clone/README.md

 The back-end part of the application was built using Express.
 I have used Mocha and Chai/Chai-http for testing and C8 for coverage. <br>
 I have chosen MongoDB Atlas for my database and Mongoose to connect my Express app to the database. <br>
 The front-end part of the application was built using Vite and React.
-Vitest is used for testing, and V8 for the Coverage.
+Vitest is used for testing, and V8 for Coverage.

 ### User stories